 Welcome to The Videogame Backlog!
 I hope you enjoy your visit.

 The Backlog is in a constant state of change.
 It started out as a “Hey, I have a gaming site, let me cover all the stuff and overwork myself.”
 Needless to say, I’ve got the feeling that if someone wants to read the newest coverage of something, there are already way too many of those sites available.
 I wanted to bring something a little different.
 I’ve been working on adding new stuff and streamlining the focus of the site to make life less worrisome for the writers (mostly me though).
-After all, we don’t get paid (monetarily) for this.
+After all, I don’t get paid (monetarily) for this.

 I want the backlog to offer real, non-paid-for advice on games that you should throw your money at.
 I want you to get opinions that come from the hearts and minds of the writers.
-We want your experience to be real.
+I want your experience to be real.
 That’s also why I setup a rating system that doesn’t use numbers.
 Some people run by the numbers, I believe they don’t really give you a good enough vibe for a game.
 How many times have you seen a movie or played a game that “bombed”, yet enjoyed the heck out of it and told your friends to pick up a copy.
 How many times has the opposite been true?
 I would like to be that site that helps push you over that line.
 When you see a game on sale that you’re not quite sure of, I’d like you to be able to say to yourself, “You know, that one site said this was a ‘Gewd.’ game, I’ll add that to my backlog.”

 So there you have it.
 That is the grand plan as of now.
 I hope you enjoy the journey.
 Leave comments and share what you like.
 Building a community of like-minded individuals is the ultimate goal of The Videogame Backlog.
 The Backlog is not trying to be sensational, 24/7 up to date, or the same as every other site, I’m just trying to be honest and I hope you, our readers, can appreciate that.